Ashwinkumar-03/copy-file/README.md

 The empty file is open by using 'W' which is used to write only.

 ## Step 5:
-The for function is used to take each line from the main file.
+ for is used to take each line from the main file.

 ## step 6:
 Print the output.